Titanique: West End

-Response
+Reception

-Titanique quickly developed a devoted fanbase, primarily through word-of-mouth buzz.
-The original off-Broadway production's popularity led to the musical moving to the larger Daryl Roth Theatre, where it has continually been extended due to popular demand.
-According to The New York Times, the musical has cultivated a fan army of "TiStaniques", with some having seen the musical over a dozen times.
-GLAAD has attributed the musical's popularity to its unapologetic celebration of queer culture, campy humor, and pop culture references that have struck a chord with theater fans and the LGBTQ community.
+Titanique developed an audience off Broadway through word-of-mouth referrals.
+The original off-Broadway production moved to the larger Daryl Roth Theatre.
+GLAAD attributed the musical's extended run to its celebration of queer culture, campy humor and pop culture references that appealed to theater fans and the LGBTQ community.

-Critical response

-Titanique has received widespread critical acclaim.
-Elisabeth Vincentelli of The New York Times praised the show's absurdity and campy nature, mentioning that it fully embraces the over-the-top elements of both Titanic and Céline Dion.
-Johnny Oleksinski of the New York Post similarly praised the show's campy humor, describing the show as "outrageously funny", and praised Mindelle's performance as Dion.
-Likewise, Robert Hofler of The Wrap said the show was "really funny" and that it offers a refreshing take on familiar material.
+Elisabeth Vincentelli of The New York Times praised the show's absurdity and campy nature, mentioning that it embraces the over-the-top elements of both Titanic and Céline Dion.
+Johnny Oleksinski, in the New York Post, also praised the show's campy humor, describing it as "outrageously funny", and Mindelle's performance as Dion.
+Robert Hofler of The Wrap said the show was "really funny" and offers a refreshing take on familiar material.

-Charles Isherwood of The Wall Street Journal found the music to be "blandly adult contemporary", although he commented that the show was entertaining and praised the infectious joy of the cast.
-James Kleinmann of The Queer Review highlighted the show's appeal to queer audiences, praising its witty book and rich array of pop culture references.
-He noted that the production's campy and festive atmosphere sets the tone for a show that is "both beautifully crafted and joyfully irreverent".
+Charles Isherwood of The Wall Street Journal found the music to be "blandly adult contemporary", although he thought the show entertaining and praised the infectious joy of the cast.
+James Kleinmann of The Queer Review highlighted the show's appeal to queer audiences, praising the wit of its book and array of pop culture references.
+He stated that the production's campy and festive atmosphere sets the tone for a show that is "both beautifully crafted and joyfully irreverent".